IT University of Copenhagen

 The IT University of Copenhagen (Danish: IT-Universitetet i København, abbreviated ITU) is a public university and research institution in Copenhagen, Denmark.
 It is specialized in the multidisciplinary study of information technology within computer science, business IT and digital design.

-There are approximately 200 faculty members, 70 PhD students and more than 2,500 students.
-Among all admitted Bachelor and Master students at the IT University of Copenhagen in 2020, 38 per cent were female.
+There are approximately 200 faculty members, 70 PhD students, and more than 3000 students.
+Among all admitted Bachelor and Master students at the IT University of Copenhagen in 2024, 40 percent were female.